About this entry

 Presentation

-My talk given at the DocEng 2007 conference is available for download (PDF).
+The slides of my talk at the DocEng 2007 conference are available for download.

 Acknowledgements